 The emergency number for fire, ambulance and police is 111.
+For non-emergency police matters, call 105.
 Calls are free.
 There are police stations in all main towns and cities and in many rural areas.

 - Don't walk alone late at night and avoid unlit areas.